"But what does the plague mean? It's life, that's all.”

 "No you don't!"

 "I do now.
-Just shut up."
+Shut up."
 She actually covered his mouth with her hand.
 So he did it hard.

 She was sweating already, but soon he was too.
 Their bodies, hot and slippery, rubbed against each other.
 She was getting wetter, and Seth ground his cock against the inside of her in a way that sent electric fire zinging up her nerve endings.
 Her body was singing a chorus of new sensations.
 She pulled at Seth and he actually fell over, with her underneath.
 He gasped an apology and asked if she was okay, but instead of answering she grabbed the back of his head and pulled him down for a hard, tongue-stabbing kiss.